for-giobbe/phy/Primer on Inferring Divergence & Selection Regimes.md

 Here is the line we are interested in from the ```.out``` files:

-But the outputs contain many other interesting informationss, such as:
+But the outputs contain many other interesting informations, such as:

 a summary of codon usage counts:
 ```